galbiston/geosparql-jena/README.md

 # GeoSPARQL Jena #

-**This project has been incorporated as module of the Apache Jena project and is no longer maintained.
+**This project has been incorporated as a module of the Apache Jena project and is no longer maintained.
 Go to the Apache Jena project for the latest version and documentation, see https://jena.apache.org/documentation/geosparql/**

 Implementation of GeoSPARQL 1.0 standard using Apache Jena for SPARQL query or API.